233 Carrall Street

 The Artspeak Internship Program provides a unique opportunity for individuals to be involved in the development and execution of a progressive and engaged contemporary arts program.
 The internship is designed to offer in-depth training and first-hand experience to those interested in pursuing a role in the fields of curating, exhibition production, or arts administration.

 The position is ideal for a recent university graduate, or MA/MFA level student, with interests in non-profit arts organizations and an existing engagement with contemporary art.
-The post is for a four-month period (with the possibility to extend this if appropriate), and requires a commitment of one day a week, including two Saturdays per month.
+The post is for a four-month period (with the possibility to extend this if appropriate), and requires a commitment of 8-10 hours a week.

 How to Apply